tera-alkahest/alkahest/Alkahest.Plugins.CSharp/README.md

 ## Usage

 The unit of encapsulation is a script package.
-Each directory under `CSharp` is considered a package, and can contain as many C# files (with the `.cs` extension) as needed.
+Each directory under `Packages` is considered a script package, and can contain as many C# files (with the `.cs` extension) as needed.
 All script packages are compiled together into the same .NET assembly at startup, so they can use code from each other.